devnull-tools/soda/README.md

 ### choose (description, variable, *options)

 Asks user to choose a value from a list of options and stores the 0-based index of the selected value and the label in the $variable_label var.
+If the variable name is in upper case and is already set, the prompt will not be shown.

     choose "Server Type" "SERVER_TYPE" "Production" "Development"